 Some latex mattresses can be flipped.
 But you don’t need to flip them because they take several years to show signs of wear.
 Before flipping your new bed check with the mattress company to ensure flipping won’t damage it, because not all latex mattresses can be flipped.

-If you flip a pillow-top mattress you can’t take advantage of the extra layer of padding on the comfort layer.
-Most innerspring mattresses have a pillow-top layer for extra cushioning.
+If you flip a pillow top mattress you can’t take advantage of the extra layer of padding on the comfort layer.
+Many innerspring mattresses have a pillow top layer for extra cushioning, as the surface of a traditional innerspring bed can provide relatively little pressure relief.

 Rotating a Mattress